Deadline: September 15, 2017

 Who can submit?

-The ACSP Committee on Diversity strongly encourages CVs from four racial and ethnic groups severely underrepresented among the ranks of planning faculty: African Americans, Hispanics/Latinos, Native Americans/American Indians and Alaskan Natives, and Native Hawaiians and other Pacific Islanders.
+The ACSP Committee on Diversity welcomes CVs from people of color looking for faculty positions and particularly welcomes CVs from racial and ethnic groups severely underrepresented among the ranks of planning faculty in ACSP member schools including: African Americans, Hispanics/Latinos, Native Americans/American Indians and Alaskan Natives, and Native Hawaiians and other Pacific Islanders.
 Current faculty, PhDs looking for academic positions, and candidates who are ABD are welcome to submit.
 For current students, we encourage you to check with your advisors, mentors, dissertation chairs, etc. as applicable for guidance on whether to apply and to review your materials.

 - Use the format guidelines at the end of this document.
 Please follow them exactly.
 If you deviate from them, we may not be able to include your CV.